LivingMatterLab/CANN/README.md

 ## ArtMeat
 Valanis-Landel type, principal-stretch-based, and invariant-based models, "Discovering the mechanics of artificial and real meat" https://doi.org/10.1016/j.cma.2023.116236

-Revision summary: we have corrected two coding mistakes that had small effects on Table 4, Figures 8, 9, 10, 11, and the text starting on page 18 bottom; the revised code, updated table, figures, and text are all in this GitHub folder; the main findings of this study are not affected by these update.
+Revision summary: we have corrected two coding mistakes that had small effects on Table 4, Figures 8, 9, 10, 11, and the text starting on page 18 bottom; the revised code, updated table, figures, and text are all in this GitHub folder; the main findings of this study are not affected by these updates.

 ## Brain
 Isotropic models